 Making sure everything is properly outlined in your employment contracts sets you up to succeed from the beginning!
 From paid holidays and sick leave, all the way to conducting investigations and information on managing disciplinaries, our guide outlines in detail what you should have stated in your employment contracts.

 Each financial year, the National Minimum Wage and National Living Wage changes.
 To make sure you’re paying your people the right amount, we’ve outlined the latest figures.

 It’s important you familiarise yourself with your employee’s statutory rights like the right to a payslip, holiday entitlement, grounds for unfair dismissal etc. so you remain compliant and fair to all of your employees.

-Discrimination is a difficult topic to manage as an employer, whether it's between two employees or an employee and the business.
+Discrimination can be a difficult topic to manage as an employer, and you must make sure you take all reasonable steps to prevent discrimination in your business.
 To make sure you’re doing everything you can to avoid discrimination and comply with the Equality Act (2010), we’ve covered the key information in our free guide to employer rights and responsibilities in the UK.

 Employers are required to pay employees who are eligible for SSP if they are off ill, but you should note that not all employees are eligible.
 Make sure to read our guide so you know which employees can claim for SSP and what your options are for those who can’t.

 Making sure you have an effective disciplinary procedure in place is key to making sure your business runs smoothly and that your employees are treated fairly and equally.
 We’ve recommended the most important points you should include so you’re confident in managing your disciplinaries.

 When it comes to reviewing your employee’s performance, an annual appraisal is simply not enough.
 In an age of social media, where people are used to getting continuous feedback in real-time, we’ve outlined how often you should hold an appraisal and what the benefits are in our free guide rights and responsibilities in the workplace for UK employers.